colinbinion/GettinGit/walkthrough/GettinGit.md

 ---

 # How to initialize a git repository
-1. Make a directory
+Step One *Make a directory*

 `$ mkdir <dir name>`

-2. Move into the repository
+Step Two *Move into the repository*

 `$ cd <dir name>`

-3. Initalize a git repository
+Step Three *Initalize a git repository*

 `$ git init`